otosense/otosense/README.md

-A guide to otosense tools.
+A placeholder to accumulate a guide to otosense open-source tools.